Terms and conditionsPlease read our Terms and conditions carefully

 Delivery times provided to the Client shall be approximate as the Services specified may alter or third parties may delay delivery of products or services.
 The Service Provider shall not be liable for any delay in the delivery of the Services and time shall not be of the essence.

 9.1 The Service Provider may cancel any agreement with the Client at any time before the Services are delivered or following delivery by giving written notice.
 On giving such notice the Service Provider shall within 7 days repay to the Client any sums paid in respect of the relevant Service Agreement subject to costs incurred by the Service Provider.
 The Service Provider shall not be liable for any loss or damage whatever arising from such cancellation.

 9.2 No cancellation of the whole or any part of any order/Service Agreement by the Client is permitted (except in the circumstance whereby the Client is an individual, nonbusiness consumer, whereby the Client may have rights under regulation 7(1) (a) (vi) of the Consumer Protection (Distance Selling) Regulations 2000 or where expressly agreed in writing by an authorised officer of the Service Provider and on terms which will indemnify the Service Provider against any loss incurred).
-The Service Provider reserves the right to make a charge to cover any administrative and laboratory procedures already performed prior to cancellation or that occur despite cancellation.
-Such charges are subject to change at the Service Provider’s discretion and are available upon request.
+No refund is payable once analysis of the samples has commenced.

 No title or ownership with regard to any intellectual property rights shall be transferred by a party to the other party as a result of the performance of the Service Agreement and consequently the parties retain title to all their respective intellectual property rights.